 could possibly possess normally rational human beings to go on

 tin?
-What could justify spending thousands and thousands
+What could rationally justify spending thousands and thousands

 of dollars to restore or recreate a ghost from the past?
-What magical moment
+What

-it was first coined by Greg Sharp of the Wally Parks NHRA
+the term was first coined by Greg Sharp of the Wally Parks NHRA

 Motorsports Museum, this strange word has spread all over the

 world and spawned dozens of "spin off" events at race

 tracks big and small.
 Although you won't find it in any dictionary,

 Cacklefest® has become one of the most alluring words in

 drag racings vocabulary.
 Since its inception at the 2000

-California Hot Rod Reunion, Cacklefest® has grown from 9 cars to over 100 entries
+California Hot Rod Reunion, Cacklefest® has grown from 9

 site is dedicated to all those who have lovingly restored, or